kaizen-nagoya/way_to_quantum_computer/NishimoriHidenori.md

 [54] Lov K. Grover, “A fast quantum mechanical algorithm for database search,” in Proceedings of the Twenty- eighth Annual ACM Symposium on Theory of Comput- ing, STOC ’96 (ACM, New York, NY, USA, 1996) pp. 212–219.

-[55] Edward Farhi, Jeffrey Goldstone, Sam Gutmann, and

-Michael Sipser, “Quantum Computation by Adiabatic

-Evolution,” arXiv:quant-ph/0001106 (2000).
+[55] Edward Farhi, Jeffrey Goldstone, Sam Gutmann, and Michael Sipser, “Quantum Computation by Adiabatic Evolution,” arXiv:quant-ph/0001106 (2000).

-[56] M. Born and V. Fock, “Beweis des adiabatensatzes,”

-Zeitschrift fu ̈r Physik 51, 165 (1928).
+[56] M. Born and V. Fock, “Beweis des adiabatensatzes,” Zeitschrift fu ̈r Physik 51, 165 (1928).

-[57] T. Kato, “On the adiabatic theorem of quantum mechan-
+[57] T. Kato, “On the adiabatic theorem of quantum mechanics,” J. Phys.

-ics,” J. Phys.
 Soc.
 Jap.
 5, 435 (1950).

-[58] L. M. Garrido and F. J. Sancho, “Degree of approximate

-validity of the adiabatic invariance in quantum mechan-

-ics,” Physica 28, 553–560 (1962).
+[58] L. M. Garrido and F. J. Sancho, “Degree of approximate validity of the adiabatic invariance in quantum mechanics,” Physica 28, 553–560 (1962).

-[59] G. Nenciu, “On the adiabatic theorem of quantum me-
+[59] G. Nenciu, “On the adiabatic theorem of quantum mechanics,” J. Phys.

-chanics,” J. Phys.
 A: Math.
 Gen. 13, L15 (1980).

 [60] J. E. Avron, R. Seiler, and L. G. Yaffe, “Adiabatic theo- rems and applications to the quantum hall effect,” Com- mun.
 Math.
 Phys.
-110, 33–49 (1987), erratum: ibid, 156,
+110, 33–49 (1987), erratum: ibid, 156, 649 (1993).

-649 (1993).

-[61] George A. Hagedorn and Alain Joye, “Elementary expo-

-nential error estimates for the adiabatic approximation,”
+[61] George A. Hagedorn and Alain Joye, “Elementary exponential error estimates for the adiabatic approximation,” J. Math.

-J. Math.
 Anal.
 Appl.
 267, 235–246 (2002).

 [62] Sabine Jansen, Mary-Beth Ruskai, and Ruedi Seiler, “Bounds for the adiabatic approximation with appli- cations to quantum computation,” J. Math.
 Phys.
-48,

-102111 (2007).
+48, 102111 (2007).

-[63] Daniel A. Lidar, Ali T. Rezakhani, and Alioscia Hamma,

-“Adiabatic approximation with exponential accuracy for many-body systems and quantum computation,” J. Math.
+[63] Daniel A. Lidar, Ali T. Rezakhani, and Alioscia Hamma, “Adiabatic approximation with exponential accuracy for many-body systems and quantum computation,” J. Math.
 Phys.
 50, 102106 (2009).

 [64] Yimin Ge, Andra ́s Molna ́r, and J. Ignacio Cirac, “Rapid adiabatic preparation of injective pro jected entangled pair states and gibbs states,” Physical Review Letters 116, 080503– (2016).